Linux Coredumps

 CONFIG_COREDUMP=y

-in order to enable coredump creation by the kernelCONFIG_CORE_DUMP_DEFAULT_ELF_HEADERS=y
+to enable coredump creation by the kernelCONFIG_CORE_DUMP_DEFAULT_ELF_HEADERS=y

 : dump anonymous private mappings,bit 1